Bramshott: Local features

 To the east of the village, Bramshott Chase and Bramshott Common is an area of National Trust woodland and heathland adjacent to the A3 London to Portsmouth Road; it is popular for walking and 20 acre is under the care of the Woodland Trust.

 A large inn, originally named Seven Thorns Inn, later The Spaniard Inn, stood beside the A3 at Bramshott Chase.
 It was reputed to have been the haunt of a local highwayman and body snatchers.
 It had once been home to The Ravens nightclub, and a shed at the rear had been used by the fledgeling band Fleetwood Mac.
 After a fire in the 1990s the building was derelict for many years and was demolished in 2019, the plot subsequently being used for a local BMW dealership, Barons.

 Notable people

 Tudor statesman and churchman John Boxall (died 1571) came from Bramshott.
 16th century priest Edmund Mervin held a living in Bramshott.
 Politician John Hooke had property in Bramshott where he died in 1685.
 Lawyer and politician William Erle (died 1880) lived in his country seat at Bramshott.

+William Wolfe Capes (1715-1886) was made rector of Bramshott in 1869.
 Churchman Lloyd Crossley (died 1926) retired to Bramshott.
 Theosophist and writer Charles Webster Leadbeater (died 1934) lived for a time in Bramshott.
 The actor Boris Karloff, born William Henry Pratt in London, lived in retirement in Bramshott in a house named Roundabout until his death in 1969.
 Royal Navy officer Bertram Thesiger (died 1966) lived at Clerks in Bramshott.